timotheonpaulonlee/TimeGiver/README.md

 #### Sunset Blue Brightness Slope
 set_slope_bright_blue describes the slope at which brightness of a blue light decreases in the evening while using the blue-yellow feature.
 0 makes for a perfectly smooth change with a flat slope and 100 makes for a change that happens very quickly and then plateaus, while numbers inbetween can be used to mimic exponential changes that happen during sunrise and sunset.

+## Returns
+Now that you have reviewed the arguments TimeGiver accepts to build a schedule, it is important to understand how TimeGiver returns lighting parameters.
+The implementation is different between the implementations, with parameters returned as a list in python and an object literal in javascript and Node.JS, but the variables should be identical across implementations.
+There are 10 parameters returned in all instances, 4 of which may be relevant for any purpose and 6 of which are only relevant when using the blue-yellow sunlight simulator feature.
+Note that all variables are returned in every situation and it is your job to decide how to give your users choice over which set of parameters to implement.
+The ten return variables are:
+ 1. bright_int_ret: Brightness as an integer out of 254.
+ 2. CCT_mired_int_ret: White Color Temperature as an integer in Mired, which can be converted to Kelvin using the formula Kelvin = (1*10^6)/Mired.
+ 3. bright_yellow_int_ret = Brightness of yellow lights as an integer out of 254.
+ 4. bright_blue_int_ret = Brightness of blue lights as an integer out of 254.
+ 5. white_x_ret = CIE 1931 x value of the plain white lights as a decimal, which can also be calculated from the white color temperature.
+ 6. white_y_ret = CIE 1931 y value of the plain white lights as a decimal, which can also be calculated from the white color temperature.
+ 7. yellow_x_ret = CIE 1931 x value of the yellow lights as a decimal.
+ 8. yellow_8_ret = CIE 1931 y value of the yellow lights as a decimal.
+ 9. blue_x_ret = CIE 1931 x value of the blue lights as a decimal.
+ 10. blue_y_ret = CIE 1931 y value of the blue lights as a decimal.